geo-systems/geo-systems.github.io/products/file-content-finder/index.md

 <!-- # What is it? -->

 <strong>File Content Finder</strong> is a desktop app for searching in file contents.
-Unlike most other search utilities, which only search by file names, it can inspect the content of many popular documents and works in real time without indexing.
+Unlike most other search programs, which only search by file names, it can inspect the content of many popular documents and works in real time without indexing.